RainXC/DentalClinic/README.md

-# DentalClinic
+# Dental Clinic
-Web-site for my father-in's dental clinic
+Website for my father-in's dental clinic
+I would like to create a light web-site, to introduce people with clinic's services.
+So it's first site of this clinic, therefore it's a new step in my fathers-in's business.